cosmic-explorer/ce-it-infrastructure/README.md

 The infrastructure also relies on the following repositories hosted by the [cosmic-explorer](https://github.com/cosmic-explorer) GitHub organization.

  * A fork of [COmanage Regustry](https://github.com/cosmic-explorer/comanage-registry) that contains the source for the fixed GitHub provisioner and the DCC provisioner until these are merged into the main COmanage repository.
  * A fork of the [Hydra Login and Consent Node](https://github.com/cosmic-explorer/hydra-login-consent-node) used by the DCC to perform OAuth2 delegation of credentials to COmanage.
-This is esentially the same as the original version, by removes the `foo@bar.com` login as authentication is managed by Apache Shibboleth which reverse proxys to the consent node.
+This is essentially the same as the original version, by removes the `foo@bar.com` login as authentication is managed by Apache Shibboleth which reverse proxies to the consent node.
  * A fork of [the COmanage registry docker containers](https://github.com/cosmic-explorer/comanage-registry-docker) to allow us to make any CE specific changes.
 Currently this is even with the upstream repository as no patches are needed.